python-attrs/cattrs/README.rst

 Consider unstructured data a low-level representation that needs to be converted to structured data to be handled, and use ``structure``.
 When you're done, ``unstructure`` the data to its unstructured form and pass it along to another library or module.
-Use ``cattr.typed`` to add type metadata to attributes, so ``cattrs`` will know how to structure and destructure them.
+Use [attrs type metadata](http://attrs.readthedocs.io/en/stable/examples.html#types) to add type metadata to attributes, so ``cattrs`` will know how to structure and destructure them.

 * Free software: MIT license
 * Documentation: https://cattrs.readthedocs.io.